KaelanDuck/VRCAdvancedActionsOSC/README.md

 | velocity | Controller / HMD velocity |
 | angvelocity | Controller / HMD angular velocity, expressed in radians |

-All information in the device pose is expressed in metres or radians.
+All units are in metres or radians.

 ### Skeleton Type